Vegetable Tanning or Chrome TanningTeam Ends Cuoio

 Leather obtained with this 100% natural process is environment friendly and unique.
-This tanning process enhances every pelt details creating an exclusive and authentic final result.
+This tanning process enhances every pelt detail creating an exclusive and authentic final result.

 We believe that the best trait this leather has is the patina that it develops over time.
 Matter of fact, vegetable tanned leather gets better and better over time.

-- The average time of the vegetable tanning process can take up to 60 days
+- Average time of a complete vegetable tanning process can take up to 60 days

-- The leather is more easily stained in the presence of iron during all processing stages
+- Leather can get easily stained in the presence of iron during the processing stages

-- Considerable craftsmanship skills are needed for their realization
+- Considerable craftsmanship skills are needed for vegetable tanning to happen

 - Direct heat can cause a reduction and possible cracks in vegetable tanned items